stepmuel/filemo-server/README.md

 **Split Files**

 Large files can be split into multiple parts, stored in separate encrypted files.
-The iOS FileProvider extension technology used by Filemo is designed to download a file with a single request, and working around this has many drawbacks.
-For example, files can't be downloaded in the background, which requires a lot more memory and the UI doesn't show a progress indicator.
+The iOS FileProvider extension technology used by Filemo is designed to download a file with a single request, and working around this has drawbacks, like incorrect download progress indicators.

 **Limited Data Access**

 The server can limit access to exactly the data listed in the previous section.
 Other data on the file system stays hidden.
 No data can be manipulated or deleted.
-This can be a benefit compared to for example giving the app access to the server via ssh.
+This can be a benefit compared to for example giving the app access to the server via ssh or S3 access keys.

 **Extensibility**

-In the future, the server can be extended to not only serve local files, but also provide access to backups stored in AWS, Backblaze, etc.
+In the future, the server can be extended to provide access to additional backups destinations like Dropbox or Backblaze.
+Since the server is open source, anyone can add their own provider.

 ### How does caching work?

-When creating a backup, all new files are put into the same packset until it is full.
-There is therefore a high chance that many files will be in the same packset when browsing a backup.
+When creating a backup, new small files are put into the same packset until it is full.
+This leads to a high probability that files will be in the same packset when browsing a backup.
 The caching mechanism remembers the last time it found a file in a packset, and will check the most recent first.

-Caching has to be enabled by providing a cache file path in `config.php`.
-Since packfiles are separated by its path, the same cache file can be used for multiple Filemo instances on the same machine.
+When using s3, the cache will keep the whole packset index for even faster browsing.